mechlin69/Gigable.net/_posts/2017-02-20-rotr-episode-20-matt-pond-pa-pollies-courtney-marie-andrews.md

 ---
 In this episode, John and Mike feature a couple of amazing veteran singer/songwriters.

 In honor of Black History Month, we chose the song "Jackson" from The Pollies.
-This song is a tribute to ...
-Jackson who was shot and led to the march on...
+This song is a tribute to Jimmy Lee Jackson who was shot and led to the march on Selma.

 Featured songs: